 The Rawlings FSR1NCAA baseball has been selected as the official baseball for all games in the regionals, super regionals and Men's College World Series.
 Thirty-five dozen game balls will be sent to each regional site and 15 dozen game balls will be sent to each super regional site.
 The balls will be shipped to the tournament manager at the host institution.
 Each team must furnish its own practice balls.
+Please note that for 2021, a new baseball should be used at the start of each half-inning.
+After an out, players are strongly discouraged from throwing the ball around the infield.

 Per NCAA Baseball playing rule 1.11.a, the home team should provide baseballs to the umpires to be rubbed in to remove the glossiness before all games start.
 The host institution is responsible for having the proper material to "rub up" the baseballs.
 Moistened river silt (aka, baseball rubbing mud) makes an excellent material to remove the gloss from the baseballs.
+As baseballs are being applied mud before the games, waster must be used as opposed to saliva or spitting.